 “Receive the gift from the captives [exiles]—from Heldai, Tobijah, and Jedaiah, who have come from Babylon—

-The three men mentioned in this verse had recently returned from Babylon with expensive gifts, which crafters will use for fashioning a crown for Joshua, the high priest.
-These me had not returned with the original group of exiles.
+The three men mentioned in this verse had recently returned from Babylon with expensive gifts, which crafters would use for fashioning a crown for Joshua, the high priest.
+These men had not returned with the original group of exiles.

 and go the same day and enter the house of Josiah the son of Zephaniah.

 Zechariah was to urgently complete the task at hand and go to Josiah’s house immediately.
 God timed the arrival of the Babylonian delegation exactly for the crowning of Joshua.